liferay/web-dev-email-templates/README.md

 ## Quirks

 #### Keeping Style Rules
-Sometimes you need to keep the still in the component inside a `<style></style>` after inline.
-After all the tool, by default will 1) take all styles, 2) inline them, 3) then remove the original.
+Sometimes you need to keep the style rules in the `dist.html` after inlining.

+After all, the tool by default will 1) take all styles, 2) inline them, 3) then remove the original to avoid redundancy.
 This is true for style includes (e.g. `<link rel="stylesheet" href="main.css">`).

 But in order to provide functionality to allow written styles to remain in the component in addition to them being inlined, write styles in a `<style></style>` tag versus being included in.
+This is useful for responsive styling.

 So in short,
 1. If you want styles to be inlined AND removed, put it in `main.css`